 - 9. Establish one or more committees, with community input, to accomplish the following: - a.
 Evaluate data collected pertaining to quality outcome measures; - b.
 Address the implementation of and results from the QIP; and - c.
 Provide input related to ethical decision-making, including end-of-life issues and implementation of the Patient Self-Determination Act. - 10.
 Be able to provide the complete service package regardless of frequency or duration of services; - 11.
 Have a physical site and staff along with equipment to provide primary medical care (including nursing services), treatment, social services, team meetings, , therapeutic recreation, personal care and supportive services, restorative therapies (including physical and occupational therapies), nutritional counseling, recreational therapy, and meals; - 12.
 Have a defined service area; - 13.
-Have the ability to manage the comprehensive care (including acute and long term) of a complex nursing facility eligible population 365 days a year, 24 hours per day, seven days per week regardless of the setting; - 14.
+Have the ability to manage the comprehensive care (including acute and long term) of a complex nursing facility eligible population 365 days a year, 24 hours per day, 7 days per week regardless of the setting; - 14.
 Develop a provider network in order to provide/contract all required covered services and other services necessary to meet the beneficiary's needs; - 15.
-Have policies and procedures that address handling any direct or indirect conflict of interest associated with the governing body, or any contracts that supply administrative or care-related service or materials to the PACE provider;
+Have policies and procedures that address handling any direct or indirect conflict of interest associated with the governing body, or any contracts that supply administrative or care-related service or materials to the PACE provider; - 16.
+Have demonstrated fiscal soundness, as defined in 42 CFR 460.80 and 42 CFR 460.208;